 Effort estimation for test cases of each difficulty level.

-This method is suitable for situations where test cases have already been written, or their complexity is a known value.
+This method is suitable for situations where test cases have already been written, or their complexity is a function point of known value.

 The Wideband Delphi technique

 Delphi technique involves active communication of all test participants.
 It is based on a survey of all persons involved in this process to determine the time and labor costs of conducting tests.

 At the first stage of discussion, the variety of answers is usually wide.
 To come to a common denominator, survey participants are asked to correct their views based on their colleagues’ responses.

 The estimation process is considered complete when the number of versions is reduced so that it becomes possible to derive an average value.

 The advantage of the method is that experienced specialists participate in the survey, and their answers are completely anonymous.

 This technique is based on estimating the project’s size, which will subsequently determine its final estimate of cost.
 To apply the method, testers must be aware of the following variables: